403(B) Plan Overview

 In addition, Cedars-Sinai provides matching contributions, which are allocated on a quarterly basis.
 The matching contribution for eligible employees is 50% of salary deferrals under the 403(b) plan, up to 6% of compensation.

 The 403(b) plan is just one retirement plan available to you as an employee of Cedars-Sinai.
 In addition, Cedars-Sinai provides a choice of a Defined Benefit (DB) or Defined Contribution (DC) plan.
-For more information on the DC plan, please visit the DC Plan section of this website (link to DC subsite).
+Learn more about the DC Plan.

 The 403(b) plan works like this: